-Entering the Nordic B2B market is a great expansion opportunity for B2B companies, but it is crucial to define a specific approach depending on the target country.
-This is how B2B sales are done in Sweden.
+Entering the Nordic B2B market is an expansion opportunity, but a defined approach depending on target country is crucial.
+Learn B2B sales in Sweden.

 “Swedes are very approachable.
 It’s easy to build good relationships.
 But it’s also easy to get loose”, says Alexander Rydberg, who has more than 15 years of experience driving sales organisations to excel in the B2B market in Sweden.

 We have already talked about why the Nordics should be a pivotal target for B2B companies, even more for those who sell tech.
 The first reason why this strategy is worth pursuing is that there’s a great ecosystem of Scandinavian start-ups and scale-ups looking for solutions to grow.
 Second, because the Nordics are known for their heavy reliance on technology and innovation.

 It is very true that there are a lot of commonalities among Scandinavian countries ‒Alexander, who is originally from Staffanstorp, Sweden, agrees on this‒, and most of them are related to politics and economics.
 But there are defining peculiarities of the different Nordic personalities, typical organisational structures and cultural foundations that make it crucial to adopt a specific approach to B2B sales depending on the location of the target company.